 Why have I retained these memories?
 I can’t communicate my knowledge to my brethren.
 Why am I cursed with consciousness and emotions?
 Knowing something of the way we used to live in our former existence is excruciating mental torture to me.

 I wonder what it would have felt like, were I human, to feel grass beneath my feet?
-In my troubled mind, I often imagine what it would have been like to experience the simple pleasure in seeing a flower, touching it, smelling it, marveling at it.
+In my troubled mind, I often imagine what it would have been like to experience the simple pleasure of seeing a flower, touching it, smelling it, and marveling at it.
 What must it have been like to actually speak?
 What was it like to love another individual?

 I am a freak, an outsider.

 As night falls across the dead planet, it transforms into a shadowy vision of hell.
-Its satellite moon casts its ghostly light, and for a brief moment, illuminates a new feature in the stark landscape below.
+Its satellite moon casts its ghostly light and for a brief moment, illuminates a new feature in the stark landscape below.
 The desiccated remains of the last conscious link to mankind now lie half in, half out of the parched surface.